 For those interested in design and research, roles as Junior Engineers in consultancy firms are also common.
 These firms handle project planning, feasibility studies, and environmental assessments—allowing diploma holders to be involved in large-scale projects from the planning stage.

-Additionally, many students from Puran Murti Campus choose to go for higher studies, such as lateral entry into B.Tech or B.E. in Civil Engineering, which further boosts career potential and opens doors to higher positions like Project Manager, Structural Engineer, or Consultant.
+Additionally, many students from Puran Murti Vidyapeeth choose to go for higher studies, such as lateral entry into B.Tech or B.E. in Civil Engineering, which further boosts career potential and opens doors to higher positions like Project Manager, Structural Engineer, or Consultant.

 Lastly, some students may also explore entrepreneurship, starting their own small construction or contracting business, particularly after gaining a few years of field experience.
 Civil engineering offers numerous opportunities for self-employment in residential projects, renovations, and subcontracting.